 This is a debate that I declare a draw.
 Change my mind.
 The fact of the matter is, you need both.
 If you avoid thinking in terms of one or the other, you can actually get the best out of both worlds.
 Namely, principles explain why techniques work, when to use them, and how to set them up in order to be able to execute them.
 Techniques, on the other hand, are the nuts and bolts – no matter how much theory you have, you can’t build something without the materials.

-As I previously mentioned, most people issue technical instruction.
+As I previously mentioned, most people have issues with technical instruction.
 Very few opt for the much more difficult thing and try their hand at principle-based instruction.
 Many (from both ends of the spectrum) fail.
 So far, nobody has attempted to show the BJJ world how to join both ends of the spectrum in order to “become enlightened” quickly.

-Joking aside, Gracie University now promises to solve a big part of this riddle via their “32 Principles of Jiu-Jitsu Program”.
+Joking aside, Gracie University now promises to solve a big part of this riddle via its “32 Principles of Jiu-Jitsu Program”.

 Reducing The Clutter